FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

 This document proposes improvements to [RFC2544] throughput search by defining a new methodology called Multiple Loss Ratio search (MLRsearch).
-The main objectives for MLRsearch are to minimize the total test duration, search for multiple loss ratios and improve results repeatibility and comparability.
+The main objectives of MLRsearch are to minimize the total search test duration, search for throughputs at multiple loss ratios and substantially improve results repeatibility and comparability.

-The main motivation behind MLRsearch is the new set of challenges and requirements posed by testing Network Function Virtualization (NFV) systems and other software based network data planes.
+The motivation behind updating [RFC2544] with MLRsearch is the set of challenges and requirements posed by evaluating and testing software based networking systems, specifically their data planes.

 MLRsearch offers several ways to address these challenges, giving user configuration options to select their preferred way.